-Theme Key Questions Theme Key Questions To what extent have the GEF Agencies supported the implementation of the RAF in their interactions with recipient countries?
+Theme Key Questions Implementation Issues To what extent have information, guidelines and GEF support facilitated timely and efficient implementation of the RAF?
+To what extent do GEF policies and procedures have an impact on RAF implementation?
+To what extent have the GEF Agencies supported the implementation of the RAF in their interactions with recipient countries?
 How do the group allocations compare to individual allocations in terms of transparency and predictability?
-6. How has the RAF affected the roles and operation of countries, agencies and entities under the Instrument?
+How has the RAF affected the roles and operation of countries, agencies and entities under the Instrument?
 Sub-questions: How has the RAF affected country processes of establishing priorities for GEF funding?
-Implementation Issues • To what extent has the Resource Allocation Framework enhanced country-driven approaches and ownership? • To what extent has the RAF changed the role of the GEF agencies?
-What are the observable changes in the roles of other GEF entities, as well as civil society and the private sector?
+To what extent has the Resource Allocation Framework enhanced country-driven approaches and ownership, including consultation with country stakeholders?
+To what extent has the RAF changed the role and interrelationships of the GEF agencies and the GEF Secretariat?
+What are the observable changes in the roles and interrelationships of other GEF entities, as well as civil society and the private sector?
 How has the RAF affected the operational and administrative costs of the GEF?
-What are the costs and savings of introducing the RAF?
+What are the costs and savings of introducing the RAF (at corporate, Agency and country levels)?
 7. What are the observable changes in GEF programming from GEF- 3 to GEF-4?
-Sub-questions: How do current allocations to countries compare with historical commitments during replenishment periods?
-How does GEF-4 compare to GEF-3 in terms of transparency and efficiency?
-What are barriers or promoting factors for access to funds by countries? (such as co-funding; activity cycle, etc.) To what extent have priorities for the project pipeline and the nature of projects changed?
-To what extent has the funding of enabling activities, that facilitate Convention reporting requirements, been affected by the RAF?
-How has the RAF affected the funding of27: o Global and regional projects (as compared to country projects)?
+Sub-questions: How do current allocations to countries compare with historical commitments during previous replenishment periods?
+OFF 4 How does GEF-4 compare to GEF-3 in terms of categories which are recognized in international practice.

-27 See Methodology.
+See Methodology.
 The mid-term review will analyze the effect on all countries, groups and nature of project.
-It will not attempt to apply classification of countries that require subjective judgment, but use categories than that are recognized in international practice.
+It will not attempt to apply classification of countries that require subjective judgment, but use categories which are recognized in international practice.